 Now that you know the basics of your Boston car accident, check out FindLaw's section in Learn About the Law on Car Accidents for more information.

 We get it.
 You have a lot on your plate, including calls with the insurance company and trips to the body shop to fix the damage.
-But if you have been injured or believe your needs are not being met after getting in an accident, you may need to work with an attorney.
-Get started by having a Boston accident and injury attorney evaluate your situation at no charge.
+But if you've been injured or believe your needs weren't being met after getting in an accident, you may need to work with an attorney.
+Contact an experienced Massachusetts motor vehicle accident lawyer today.

 Contact a qualified attorney.